 About Jim Corbett

-Jim was 8th child in huge family of 13 children born of Willam Christopher and Mary Jane Corbett.
-His parents got transferred to Nainital in the year 1862, after Christopher Corbett wasemployed postmaster of the town.
-During the times of winters, the family would movedown the hills, where they owned a cottage named ‘Arundel’ in Chhoti Haldwani or ‘Corbett’s Village’ presently known as Kaladhungi.
-After death of his father, while Jim was just 4 years old, his eldest brother Tom was appointed as the postmaster of Nainital.
-From the young age, Jim was captivated by the forests and the wildlife in Kaladhungi.
+Jim was the 8th sibling among the 13 children, all born of William Christopher Corbett and Mary Jane Corbett.
+His parents got transferred to Nainital in the year 1862 after Christopher Corbett was employed as a postmaster in the town.
+During the time of winters, the family would move down the hills, where they owned a cottage named ‘Arundel’ in Chhoti Haldwani or ‘Corbett’s Village’ presently known as Kaladhungi.
+After the demise of his father, when Jim was just 4 years old, his eldest brother Tom was appointed as a postmaster in Nainital.
+Since his childhood, Jim was captivated by the forests and the wildlife in Kaladhungi.

-Jim desired to hunt alone and on foot along with his small dog named Robin, about whom he had written much in his first book The Man-Eaters of Kumaon.
-Jim used totake great personal risks to save the lives of others.
+Jim desired to hunt alone on foot, along with his small dog named Robin, about whom he had written much in his first book, The Man-Eaters of Kumaon.
+Jim used to take great personal risks to save the lives of others.

-Corbett was also an enthusiastic photographer and after his retreat, wrote books titled, the Man-Eaters of Kumaon&, Jungle Lore, and many more.
-The books cited his hunts and experiences, which relished critical acclaim and a profitable success.
-Corbett spoke out for the very need for protecting India’s wildlife from extinction and therefore played decisive role in creating a national reserve for the endangered Bengal tiger.
+Corbett was also an enthusiastic photographer and after his retreat, he wrote books titled, The Man-Eaters of Kumaon, Jungle Lore, and much more.
+The books cited his hunts and experiences, which relished critical acclaims and profitable success.
+Corbett spoke out for the very need for protecting India’s wildlife from extinction and therefore played a decisive role in creating a national reserve for the endangered Bengal tiger.
 The national park was renamed Jim Corbett National Park in his honor in 1957 after his demise in 1955.

-It was in the year 1968; five of surviving subspecies of tigers was named after him, including Pantheratigriscorbetti, the Indochinese Tiger, popular as Corbett’s tiger.
+It was in the year 1968 that five of the surviving subspecies of tigers were named after him, including the Panthera tigris Corbett and the Indochinese tiger, popularly known as Corbett’s tiger.